Lines now closed

 You can train in emergency response for mental health in the workplace and mental health in the workplace for managers.
 These and other courses will provide you with the skills to maintain positive mental well-being and retain your valued workforce.

-Find out how you can study online to support mental health at work by viewing our mental health faculty below.
+Find out how you can study online to support mental health at work by downloading our mental health faculty brochure below.

 learndirect - support mental health at work with our online courses